 4. Economic Impact on United States Industry.
 Whether the effect of the controls on the export performance of the United States, its competitive position in the international economy, the international reputation of the United States as a reliable supplier of goods and technology, or the economic well-being of individual U.S. companies exceeds the benefit to U.S. foreign policy objectives.3

 This section discusses the results of consultations with industry leading to the extension or imposition of controls.
-In a September 28, 2004, Federal Register notice, the Department of Commerce solicited comments from industry on the effectiveness of U.S. foreign policy-based export controls.
-Comments were solicited from all six of the Department’s Technical Advisory Committees (TACs), which advise the Department, as well as from the President’s Export Council Subcommittee on Export Administration.
-Comments also were solicited from the public via the BIS Web page.
-The comment period closed on November 19, and 12 comments were received from the following companies and organizations: Analog Devices, Inc.; Federal Express Corporation; Industry Coalition on Technology Transfer (ICOTT); Jupiter Aluminum Corp.; National Chamber of Industries & Commerce, U.P.
+In a October 21, 2003, Federal Register notice, the Department of Commerce solicited comments from industry on the effectiveness of U.S. foreign policy-based export controls.
+Comments were solicited from all six of the Department’s Technical Advisory Committees (TACs) that advise BIS, as well as from the President’s Export Council Subcommittee on Export Administration.
+Comments also were solicited from the public via the BIS webpage.
+The comment period closed on November 21, 2003.
+Eight comments were received from the following companies and organizations: Analog Devices, Inc.; Federal Express Corporation; Industry Coalition on Technology Transfer (ICOTT); Jupiter Aluminum Corp.; National Chamber of Industries & Commerce, U.P.
 India; Sandia National Laboratories’ Cooperative Monitoring Center; the Sensors and Instrumentation Technical Advisory Committee (SITAC); and Sun Microsystems.
 A detailed review of the comments received is available in Appendix I.

 This section reflects consultations on the controls with countries that cooperate with the United States on multilateral controls and with other countries as appropriate.